paketo-buildpacks/blog/content/posts/0025-oracle-graalvm-support.md

 Today marks the start of support for building native image applications with [Oracle GraalVM](https://www.oracle.com/java/graalvm/).
 Since Oracle released Oracle GraalVM under the [GraalVM Free License](https://blogs.oracle.com/java/post/graalvm-free-license), we've been receiving lots of feedback to add support for it.
 Starting with the 3.11.0 release of the Paketo Buildpack for Oracle we now have official support!

 With this first release, you can build native image applications with Oracle GraalVM.
 Building your application is simple.
-You follow the [process for selecing a Native Image Toolkit](https://paketo.io/docs/howto/java/#use-an-alternative-java-native-image-toolkit) and use the Oracle buildpack.
+You follow the [process for selecting a Native Image Toolkit](https://paketo.io/docs/howto/java/#use-an-alternative-java-native-image-toolkit) and use the Oracle buildpack.

 For example, if we want to build the [Paketo Maven Spring Boot Sample App](https://github.com/paketo-buildpacks/samples/tree/main/java/native-image/spring-boot-native-image-maven) with `pack`, we would simply run `pack build applications/native-image -b paketo-buildpacks/oracle -b urn:cnb:builder:paketo-buildpacks/java-native-image --builder paketobuildpacks/builder-jammy-tiny --env BP_MAVEN_ACTIVE_PROFILES=native`.
 This small change is all that's required to tell Paketo Buildpacks to override the default Native Image Toolkit, which is from Bellsoft, and instead use Oracle GraalVM.